Anne Comes to Grief in an Affair of Honor

 Anne tossed her red braids.

 “I don’t think it’s such a very wonderful thing to walk a little, low, board fence,” she said.
 “I knew a girl in Marysville who could walk the ridgepole of a roof.”

-"I don’t believe it,” said Josie flatly.
+“I don’t believe it,” said Josie flatly.
 “I don’t believe anybody could walk a ridgepole.
 You couldn’t, anyhow.”

 “Couldn’t I?” cried Anne rashly.